DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ELB/README.md

 - `In Service` state exists for ELB as well (besides EC2) - as long as one registered target is considered healthy, ELB enters `InService` state.
 - When an instance is fully configured and passes the Amazon EC2 health checks, it is attached to the ASG and it enters the `InService` state.
 The instance is counted against the desired capacity of the ASG.

-ELB used as health check type in ASG
+When health check type is `ELB`, ASG will delegate this task to ELB which will perform health checks on ASG behalf.
+ASG will be notified of result.
 ![elb-health-check-with-asg](elb-health-check-with-asg.svg)

 #### Connection Draining